The Last Dragonslayer

 The Last Dragonslayer is a young adult fantasy novel by Jasper Fforde.
 It is set in an alternative world in which magic is real, but has become weakened and is also being replaced by modern technology.
 The setting is almost like modern Britain, except that it is split into a number of small counties.
-Those counties reference modern-day geography.

-Synopsis

-The story begins with 15-year-old Jennifer Strange, who is filling in for the missing manager, Mr. Zambini, for an employment agency for magicians called Kazam.
-There are prophecies that the last dragon will soon die, meaning that the dragon's territory is up for grabs.
-Trying to find the truth of the matter, she finds the official Dragonslayer and is pushed into becoming his apprentice.
-The Dragonslayer dies and she becomes the last Dragonslayer, which means that she will be the one who slays the dragon.

 Plot

 Jennifer Strange is almost 16.
-A Foundling, or orphan, she is two years away from completing her indentured servitude to Mr. Zambini, who runs the last magic employment house.
-Jennifer is in charge of managing all the wizards under her care and providing them with work, as well as filling out all the governmental jobs that are associated with performing magic in the current era.
-She returns to Zambini Towers after a job to find Tiger, a new foundling, who will work under her for the next two years while she teaches him how to do her job.
-This includes dealing with the quirky personality of many of the wizards and handling the transient moose.
+A Foundling, or orphan, she is two years away from completing her indentured servitude to the currently missing Mr. Zambini, who runs one of the last magic employment houses.
+Jennifer is in charge of managing all the wizards under her care and providing them with work, as well as filling out all the governmental forms required for jobs that are associated with performing magic in the current era.
+She soon meets Tiger Prawns, a new foundling, who will work under her for the next two years while she teaches him how to do her job, as she will be free to leave when she turns 18.
 She is soon pulled away by one of the wizards who is a pre-cog with glimpses of a version of the future.
 He says that the last dragon will die soon.

-Jennifer calls up another pre-cog who is stronger than the Zambini wizard and he tells her it will happen on Sunday at noon.
+Jennifer calls up another pre-cog and he tells her it will happen on Sunday at noon.
 The wizards of Zambini Towers begin noting that their powers seem stronger than before, and magic appears to be building instead of slowly depleting like it has for the past four hundred years.
 Jennifer learns about the Dragonpact, which was made to protect both people and dragons, and provides each dragon with a dragonland that is protected by a magical shield that will vaporise any who try to cross it.
 She seeks out the current Dragonslayer and he tells her that he has been waiting for her.
 Jennifer Strange is the last Dragonslayer as outlined in the Dragonslayer sword that was created with the Dragonpact.
 She gets a crash course in dragon slaying, takes the oath and immediately becomes the new Dragonslayer when her predecessor suddenly crumbles to dust as his true age finally catches up with him.